hvac-io/hvac-io.github.io/_posts/2014-09-08-sd-card-ubuntu-wacnet-image.md

 # SD Preparation

-1. Extract the compressed image (compressed in the 7z format, you might have to download an application to decompress it.)
+1. Extract the compressed image (In the 7z format; you might have to download an application to decompress it);
-2. Copy the image `mk802iv.img` to an SD card (minimum 8GB)
+2. Copy the image `mk802iv.img` to an SD card (minimum 8GB),

 On linux, you can use this command (just replace `/dev/sdc/` by whatever is your SD card... probably `/dev/sdb`):